Blow-up lemmas for sparse graphs: Proof of the bijumbled graphs RGA lemma

 \section{Proof of the bijumbled graphs RGA lemma}

-The proof of Lemma~\ref{lem:rga:psr} is very similar to the proof of Lemma~\ref{lem:rga} (RGA lemma), and indeed we can reuse the auxiliary lemmas of Section~\ref{sec:RGAlemmas}.
-We again use a random greedy algorithm which we show produces the desired embedding with high probability.
+The proof of Lemma~\ref{lem:rga:psr} is very similar to the proof of Lemma~\ref{lem:rga} (RGA lemma for random graphs), and indeed we can reuse the auxiliary lemmas of Section~\ref{sec:RGAlemmas}.
+We again use a random greedy algorithm, Algorithm~\ref{alg:RGA:psr}, which we show produces the desired embedding with high probability.
 The difference from Algorithm~\ref{alg:RGA} is that when at time $t$ we reach a vertex $x$ in the order $\tau$ (given again by Lemma~\ref{lem:tau}) which is in the queue $Q_{t}$, we do not skip it, but instead we embed it into $\Vq$.
-Thus, we will always have $t=\tau(x)-1$.
-The embedding will be done uniformly at random into the set $\Aq_{t}(x)\setminus B_{t}(x)$.
-We remind, that $B_t(x)$ is the set of bad vertices with respect to $\psi_t$ and $Q_t$, that is, the vertices $v$ such that the extension $\psi_{t}\cup\{x\to v\}$ is not a good partial embedding or there is an unembedded neighbour $y$ of $x$ not in $Q_{t}$ such that $\deg_G\big(v;\Amain_t(y)\big)<(d-\eps')p|\Amain_t(y)|$ holds (see Definition~\ref{def:bad_vertices}).
+Thus, we always have $t=\tau(x)-1$.
+The embedding is done uniformly at random into the set $\Aq_{t}(x)\setminus B_{t}(x)$.
+We remind the reader that $B_t(x)$ is the set of bad vertices with respect to $\psi_t$ and $Q_t$, that is, the vertices $v$ such that the extension $\psi_{t}\cup\{x\to v\}$ is not a good partial embedding or there is an unembedded neighbour $y$ of $x$ not in $Q_{t}$ such that $\deg_G\big(v;\Amain_t(y)\big)<(d-\eps')p|\Amain_t(y)|$ holds (see Definition~\ref{def:bad_vertices}).